 Claims Process

-If you experience a disability, you should follow these steps to initiate a disability insurance claim:
+If your condition is a disability, follow these steps to start your Disability Insurance claim:

 Reasons Why Professionals Need Disability Insurance

-Professionals’ most significant asset is their capacity to work and generate income.
-Your income is necessary to support your family and maintain your standard of living, whether you work as a doctor, lawyer, engineer, or in any other field.
-Disability insurance acts as a safety net to guarantee that you will still be paid even if you become ill or injured and are unable to work.
+The most valuable asset of professionals is their ability to work and earn money.
+Your earnings are what you need to sustain your family and live at your preferred level, whether you are a doctor, lawyer, engineer, or professional in any other line of work.
+Disability Insurance provides a safeguard to ensure that you will continue to be paid even when you are sick or injured and can no longer work.

-If a covered disability prevents you from working in Canada, disability insurance deals with a portion of your salary, often between 60 and 70%.
-This financial assistance makes sure that even if you are unable to work, you can pay your bills, including your rent or mortgage, your utilities, and the cost of your education.
+If you have a covered disability that keeps you from working in Canada, Disability Insurance handles a percentage of your salary, usually 60 to 70%.
+This money ensures that if you cannot work, you can pay your bills, such as your rent or mortgage, your utilities, and the tuition for your education.

 Conclusion: Disability Insurance: Securing Your Financial Future